Restaurant in Honolulu, United States

 Podmore is one of the stronger reasons to eat in downtown Honolulu rather than drift toward the resort corridors.
 Chef Anthony Rush is running a New American kitchen that has earned back-to-back recognition from Opinionated About Dining — ranked #230 in 2024 and climbing to #201 in 2025 among casual restaurants in North America — which puts it in serious company for a mid-price downtown room.
 If you are planning a weekday lunch near Merchant Street, a Friday dinner, or a date-night that does not require a jacket, this is where to book.
 If you need Sunday availability or a Saturday lunch, look elsewhere: the kitchen is closed both.

-The address , 202 Merchant St in Honolulu's downtown financial district , sets the visual context before you walk in.
+The address, 202 Merchant St in Honolulu's downtown financial district, sets the visual context before you walk in.
 This is not a beachfront room with a trade-wind view.
-It is a downtown interior, and the dining experience is built around the plate and the company rather than the setting.
+It is a downtown interior, the dining experience is built around the plate and the company rather than the setting.
 For a special occasion that is about the food rather than the scenery, that trade-off works in your favour.
 The New American format under Chef Rush means the menu draws on seasonal American technique without locking into a single regional identity, a format that has proved durable at acclaimed peers like The Inn at Little Washington and Bayona in New Orleans, though Podmore operates at a more accessible price point and a casual register.

-The Google rating sits at 4.6 across 240 reviews, which is a reliable signal of consistent execution rather than occasional brilliance.
 For a downtown lunch crowd that includes both regulars and first-timers, that consistency matters more than a handful of peak-night home runs.
 The OAD ranking improvement from #230 to #201 in a single year suggests the kitchen is moving in the right direction, not coasting.

 Podmore's editorial angle here is genuinely useful: this venue has two distinct service modes worth understanding before you book.
 Lunch runs Monday through Friday, 11 am to 2 pm, which makes it the most accessible slot for a downtown meal or a working lunch with somewhere worth going.
 Dinner runs Tuesday through Friday from 5 pm, extending to 10 pm most nights and 11 pm on Fridays.
 Saturday is dinner-only, 5 to 11 pm, which makes it the natural slot for a date night or a small celebration.
 Sunday is closed entirely.

 For a special occasion, the Friday or Saturday dinner window is the call.
 The later close on Friday gives you room to linger.
-For a lower-commitment introduction to the kitchen , or a solo lunch near the financial district , the Tuesday-through-Friday lunch service is easy to slot in without planning far ahead.
+For a lower-commitment introduction to the kitchen, or a solo lunch near the financial district, the Tuesday-through-Friday lunch service is easy to slot in without planning far ahead.
 Booking difficulty is rated easy, so you are not fighting for a table weeks out the way you would at The French Laundry or Lazy Bear.

-Solo diners are well-served here: downtown lunch, easy booking, and a casual format mean you are not navigating a room designed exclusively for couples or large parties.
+Solo diners are well-served here: downtown lunch, easy booking, a casual format mean you are not navigating a room designed exclusively for couples or large parties.
 For two, the dinner service on any night Tuesday through Saturday covers a date or a business meal without ceremony.
-For groups, the casual designation and downtown location make it practical, though seat count is not published , call ahead if you are bringing more than four.
+For groups, the casual designation and downtown location make it practical, though seat count is not published, call ahead if you are bringing more than four.

 For a special occasion, Podmore delivers on food quality and a legitimate OAD credential without the formality or price ceiling of a tasting-menu room.
 If you want a celebration dinner that feels considered rather than expensive for its own sake, this is a reasonable answer in Honolulu.
 For a full splurge with white-tablecloth theatre, consider Mariposa or PAI Honolulu instead.